Censorship in the United States: First Trump administration

-Some conservative speakers and media personalities, such as Tucker Carlson and Sean Hannity, have said that former President Trump has been the target of social media censorship, as well as alleged censorship by privately owned social media companies Facebook and Twitter of conservative talking points.
-Many prominent conservative political figures have claimed that social media sites such as Twitter removed posts with conservative leanings, but these sites have claimed this is due to a removal of hateful and inflammatory rhetoric and misinformation.
+Some conservative speakers and media personalities, such as Tucker Carlson and Sean Hannity, have said that former President Trump has been the target of social media censorship, and that privately owned social media companies Facebook and Twitter have censored of conservative talking points.
+Many prominent conservative political figures have claimed that social media sites such as Twitter removed posts with conservative leanings, but these sites have said that such removals were of hateful and inflammatory rhetoric and misinformation.

 On January 8, 2021, two days after the January 6th attack on the U.S. Capitol by a mob of Trump supporters, the official Twitter account of Trump was permanently banned by Twitter.
-Twitter, in an official statement, announced the reasons, saying "After close review of recent Tweets from the @realDonaldTrump account and the context around them — specifically how they are being received and interpreted on and off Twitter — we have permanently suspended the account due to the risk of further incitement of violence."
+Twitter, in an official statement, announced the reasons, saying "After close review of recent Tweets from the @realDonaldTrump account and the context around them – specifically how they are being received and interpreted on and off Twitter – we have permanently suspended the account due to the risk of further incitement of violence."
 The riot at the United States Capitol left 1 rioter dead by gunshot while 4 others (including 1 Capitol officer) died due to medical complications following the event.
-Twitter also purged more than 70,000 other far-right accounts, linked to the conspiracy theory Q-Anon.
+Twitter also purged more than 70,000 other far-right accounts linked to the conspiracy theory Q-Anon.
 Following this, many conservative speakers and politicians claimed the President was the target of organized social media censorship.
-In the Second Impeachment of Donald Trump, his social media activity was presented as evidence by impeachment managers.
+In the second impeachment of Donald Trump, his social media activity was presented as evidence by impeachment managers.